>

 Finally, with managing virtual volunteers you want to treat them as if they are “traditional” volunteers and set the same expectations and level of engagement.
 The volunteers you are working with may be incredibly skilled and are sincerely looking for an avenue for their professional development all while doing good for the community, so it’s important to make a virtual volunteer feel involved and part of the project.

 In conclusion, the rise of more prevalent virtual volunteering is perhaps a silver lining during this incredibly challenging time and more than likely will continue to be a widespread form of volunteering going forward.
 While there are several negatives and issues with this form of volunteering, the benefits as stated above truly outweigh any negative aspects it may have.
-Giving organizations the ability to recruit people who are highly skilled and available for virtual work helps tremendously and gives people who may otherwise would never be able to volunteer the ability to connect.
-While virtual volunteering is still a subject that is evolving, we can imagine that in the coming years there will be even more resources for organizations and virtual volunteers alike.
+Giving organizations the ability to recruit people who are highly skilled and available for virtual work helps tremendously and gives people who may otherwise never be able to volunteer the ability to connect.
+While virtual volunteering is still a subject that is evolving, we can imagine that in the coming years, there will be even more resources for organizations and virtual volunteers alike.

-Check-out our guide on how to successfully onboard virtual volunteers here and subscribe to our blog!
+Check out our guide on how to successfully onboard virtual volunteers here and subscribe to our blog!

 Author: Katia Sperandio, for WebServes